 By applying this information about how people view the real world, the audience for each frame may be adjusted to account for its likelihood to be seen.

-Route has published three papers on visibility research which can be downloaded here:
+Route has published technical papers on visibility research which can be downloaded here: